Hayley Winter, delivering a Yoga and Recovery Session to the Women's Soccer Team at the University of New Mexico.

 Supporting the Development of Yoga

-If you're interested in leading a Yoga Sports Science® training or workshop at your studio: firstname.lastname@example.org
+If you're interested in working with Hayley or leading a Yoga Sports Science® training or workshop at your studio: firstname.lastname@example.org.

 British-born, Hayley Winter, founder of